 Spring (6 units)

-Q: Do I need an MA to be an eligible applicant for the ANTH–ZJU Scholarship path?
+Do I need an MA to be an eligible applicant for the ANTH–ZJU scholarship?

-Q: As an ANTH–ZJU Scholar, is my doctoral activist ethnographic research required to focus on social change issues related specifically to China or Contemporary China Studies?
+As an ANTH–ZJU scholar, is my doctoral activist ethnographic research required to focus on social change issues related specifically to China or Contemporary China Studies?

-A: The ZJU Scholarship only covers the tuition, travel, housing, and limited living expenses for the year abroad (year 2).
+The ANTH–ZJU Scholarship only covers the tuition, travel, housing, and limited living expenses for the year abroad.
 The scholarship does not cover cost of attendance for CIIS coursework.
-Students may wish to consider financial aid options to fund the ANTH PhD curriculum requirements.
+Students may wish to consider financial aid options to fund the CIIS curriculum requirements.
 Prospective applicants are welcome to contact email@example.com to connect with a CIIS financial aid counselor.

-Q: What does "demonstrating preparedness and potential for success" mean for the ZJU scholar-applicant?
+What does "demonstrating preparedness and potential for success" mean for the ANTH–ZJU scholar-applicant?

-A: ANTH faculty will select students who can demonstrate academic readiness for a demanding doctoral path that includes one intensive year abroad in China.
-ANTH-ZJU Scholars are mature, resourceful individuals who can adapt to a challenging immersive experience in a foreign university and can participate in supporting other cohort members on a similar path.
-The successful ZJU Scholar also plans for the nonacademic transitions that will be part of the path (e.g., logistics of securing housing near CIIS for years 1 and 3).
-Successful applicants will reflect on these "preparedness" themes in their goal statement and be able to discuss them during their interview.
+We will select students who can demonstrate academic readiness for a demanding doctoral path that includes one intensive year abroad in China.
+ANTH-ZJU scholars are mature, resourceful individuals who can adapt to a challenging immersive experience in a foreign university and can participate in supporting other cohort members on a similar path.
+Successful applicants will reflect on these preparedness themes in their goal statement and be able to discuss them during their interview.

-A: Applicants will not need to demonstrate fluency in Chinese languages as an eligibility requirement.
-The immersive classroom experience with Chinese faculty at Zhejiang University will use English, primarily.
+Applicants will not need to demonstrate fluency in Chinese languages as an eligibility requirement.
+The immersive classroom experience with Chinese faculty at Zhejiang University will use primarily English.
 Students planning to conduct post-coursework activist ethnographic research with a primarily Chinese-speaking community will need to pass a foreign language competency exam to advance to candidacy for doctoral research.